Rungano Jonas Zvobgo: Background

 Professor Zvobgo comes from one of Zimbabwe's most illustrious families.
 His most famous brother, Dr Eddison Zvobgo, was a founding member of ZANU, and his other brother, Professor Chengetayi Zvobgo, was a renowned historian at the University of Zimbabwe.
 Both brothers are now late.
 Their father was a prominent leader in the Dutch Reformed Church in the Masvingo area.

 Career

-Being a member of a political member meant that the younger Zvobgo, like his older brothers, lived in exile in the 1970s.
+Being a member of a political family meant that the younger Zvobgo, like his older brothers, lived in exile in the 1970s.
 He first studied in India, and eventually obtained a PhD in Educational Studies from the University of Edinburgh in 1980 presenting the thesis Government and missionary policies on African secondary education in Southern Rhodesia: with special reference to the Anglican and Wesleyan Methodist churches, 1934-1971.
 He then returned to Zimbabwe after independence and worked at various institutions of higher education.
 When Gweru Teacher's College where he presided over as Principal was upgraded into a state university he became a member of the founding executive as deputy vice chancellor.
 Zvobgo is a renowned educationist.